ajc308/playlist-preview/README.md

 Inspired by looking at long playlists and wondering if there was anything in them I would like, without having to scrub and skip.

 #### Deploy:
+Install requirements:
+`$ pip install -r requirements.txt`

+Download and install Redis: http://redis.io/download

-Install dependencies in requirements.txt and redis, then run the following in 3 terminal sessions:
+Run the following in 3 terminal sessions:
 1. `$ redis-server`
 2. `$ celery -A tasks.celery worker`
 3. `$ python tasks.py`